SuperVK/sparse-image-repr-bep/bep.typ

       supplement: "",
       image("./images/castle_no_size_no_culling_upscaled.png", width: 100%),
       caption: [
  No sizing in loss, upscaled to 150x150.
       ],
     ),
   )
 )

 You will see the artifacts in the right image.
 These are not visible in the 100x100, as they are smaller than a pixel in the 100x100 render.
 This comes from the fact that the representation is infinitely detailed, but the rendering is a sampling of that representation.
 For each pixel, instead of the average over the whole pixel, only a specific spot within the pixel is picked.
-Taking the average is computationally expensive, and only shifts the same problem to the smaller level.
+Taking the average is computationally expensive and only shifts the same problem to a smaller level.
 These small Gaussians do influence the sample spots of the pixels, so removing them is not an option.
 This effect is also showcased in @subpixel-sampling.

 #figure(
   caption: [
  The same Gaussian representation, sampled differently.
 In this implementation, the sampling happens at the bottom left corner.
 The bright yellow spot is not visible anymore.
   ],
   grid(
     columns: (1fr, 1fr),